Donald Trump Will ‘Go Down In Flames’ Like Richard Nixon If He Ignores Impeachment Inquiry, Neal Katyal Says

 A former U.S. official and current Supreme Court lawyer has issued a bold proclamation, claiming that the outcome of the House impeachment inquiry won’t be too favorable for President Donald Trump should he continue his current strategy of avoiding and ignoring Democratic efforts to impeach him.

-Neal Katyal, who served in the Obama administration as acting solicitor general in 2010 and 2011 and currently is a Supreme Court lawyer and Georgetown University Law professor, evoked a previous presidential scandal – President Richard Nixon and Watergate – to explain why he believed that Trump’s current impeachment strategy – refusing to cooperate – wouldn’t be an effective one longterm.
+Neal Katyal, who served in the Obama administration as acting solicitor general in 2010 and 2011 and currently is a Supreme Court lawyer and Georgetown University Law professor, evoked President Richard Nixon’s Watergate scandal to explain why he believed that Trump’s refusal to cooperate wouldn’t be effective long-term.

 “There’s one president who tried that before.
 His name was Richard Nixon and he went down in flames,” Katyal said.
 “And I suspect the same thing will happen here if the president does this.”